tomphillipsmusic/TicTacToe/README.md

 # TicTacToe

   For this project, I created a playable version of Tic-Tac-Toe on the command line using Java.
 When the program begins, the user will have the choice of selecting a human or computer opponent.
-If the user selects a computer opponent, the computer will block the user's moves each time, preventing them from every winning.
+If the user selects a computer opponent, the computer will block the user's moves each time, preventing them from winning.
 If the user selects a human opponent, the game will allow two users to alternate between placing X's or O's on the board until someone wins or there is a draw.

 ## What I Learned